showaykerker/better-daily-notes-obsidian-plugin/README.md

 5. Reload Obsidian to load the updated plugin.

 ## Roadmap of Features
-- [ ] Compatibility with other plugins.
-(Calendar, Day Planner, etc.)
 - [ ] Handle create event and editor-drop event for file management.
 - [ ] Use svelte in configuration interface.